AndroDevcd/Sharp/doc/CHANGELIST.md

             * Added to x64 VM Instruction `popobj_2` for direct stack object assignment
             * Added to x64 VM Instruction `swap` for stack swapping
         * Added anomyous functions to the language
+        * Added new thread syncronization system to prevent threads from shutting down with active mutex locks causing deadlocks on threads

     # Known Issues
         * Returning/jumping out of scope of a lock(){} code section results in a deadlock on that object
-        * The speed and memory profiler does not work with the JIT system as of now ans will be added in a later update
+        * The speed and memory profiler does not work with the JIT system as of now and will be added in a later update
+        * Sub classes do not work in Generic classes

     Backwards compatibility support tested Version: (0.2.422+)